We help make your business a success

 A big question on sole traders’ and freelancers’ lips when applying for a mortgage is ‘how do lenders calculate my earnings?’
 The most common way a lender will analyse earnings is by looking at the net profit of your business – whether you’re a sole trader or freelancer.
 If you’re set up as a limited company, a lender will look at your salary and dividends, or share of net profit.
-For contractors, your annualised day rate will be taken into consideration.
+For contactors, your annualised day rate will be taken into consideration.

 The amount you can borrow is often determined by an ‘affordability calculator’.
 There are plenty of online calculators that will give you an idea of how much you can borrow, but they’re never precise.
-Lenders will look at all sorts when deciding whether or not to give you a loan, including lifestyle spending, commitments, and dependents.
+Lenders will look at all sorts when deciding whether or not to give you a loan, including lifestyle spending, commitments, and dependants.

 The most common problem for a self-employed person applying for a mortgage is only having one year of accounts.
 Most lenders require two or three years.
 A big increase in your income can also prove problematic.
 Lenders will often average out the last two or three years.

 As unfair as it may seem, lenders often don’t view self-employed people as having a steady income.
 Think about how you can counteract this.
 Keeping your finances in impeccable order over your years as a self-employed person or small business owner could put you on better footing when it comes down to a mortgage application.

 Want more business advice?
 Our free guides are waiting for you!

 Our invoice templates are professional and sharp.
 Use them to directly invoice your clients and get paid fast.